brioche1703/VulkanLearning/external/tinygltf/README.md

 * [QuickLook GLTF](https://github.com/toshiks/glTF-quicklook) - quicklook plugin for macos.
 Also SceneKit wrapper for tinygltf.
 * [GlslViewer](https://github.com/patriciogonzalezvivo/glslViewer) - live GLSL coding for MacOS and Linux
 * [Vulkan-Samples](https://github.com/KhronosGroup/Vulkan-Samples) - The Vulkan Samples is collection of resources to help you develop optimized Vulkan applications.
+* [TDME2](https://github.com/andreasdr/tdme2) - TDME2 - ThreeDeeMiniEngine2 is a lightweight 3D engine including tools suited for 3D game development using C++11
+* [SanityEngine](https://github.com/DethRaid/SanityEngine) - A C++/D3D12 renderer focused on the personal and proessional development of its developer
 * Your projects here!
 (Please send PR)

 ## TODOs